List of Armenian monarchs: Tashir-Dzoraget, Kiurikian dynasty (982–c. 1145)

 Tashir-Dzoraget was largely conquered by the Seljuk Turks in 1081/1089.
-In the early 12th century, further conqueste led to David II and Abas only retaining control of the fortress of Macnaberd.
+In the early 12th century, further conquests led to David II and Abas only retaining control of the fortress of Macnaberd.
 The kingdom was fully conquered by around 1145, though it is possible that some members of the Kiurikian dynasty retained control of fortresses and settlements in the region thereafter.

-Siunia dynasty of Syunik (970–1170)
+Syunik, Siunia dynasty (970–1170)

 The independent Kingdom of Syunik was established under the Siuni prince Smbat Sahak in 970.